hfiguiere/aplib-extractor/docs/format.md

 * exifProperties: EXIF
 * renderVersion: ???? (is this related to the RAW decoder version from adjustmentProperties.RawDecodeVersion)
+* customInfo: struct containing timezone of the camera and picture's.

 * hasAdjustments: bool.
 Always true.
 * hasEnabledAdjustments: bool.
 If any adjustement past RAW decode